M.A.E.S. Course – LONDON 2021

 “The MAES Course has completely changed how I understand the different difficulties of CP.
 It has explained the aspects that could not be explained by other concepts before.
 It has filled in the ‘gaps’.

 “Sometimes in life, you learn some new things that adds to your knowledge and skills and makes you a better therapist.
 I have known Jean-Pierre for a long time and this is what I expected to gain from the MAES Therapy Course.
-Up until Week 4 of the course, I thought it would be very useful to use elements of it as part of my current treatment approach.
-However, during the last week, I had quite a few ‘penny-dropping’ moments which was a pivotal moment in my career.

 I now realise that there is a completely different way of looking at approaching children with CP.
 One which allows you to take each individual child further in their abilities than any other approach I’m familiar with.